brucou/xstate-interpreter/README.md

 - type contracts

 ### Tips and gotchas
+- integrating `xstate-interpreter` with `react-state-driven` means that the xstate machine will receive an init event.
+This means a dummy initial state and an init transition should be configured towards the real initial state of the machine.
+Alternaively, the machine can be configured to simply ignore unaccepted events.
+In any case, the xstate machine cannot reuse the reserved initial event.
 - `xstate` has automatically configured actions (logs, assign, etc).
 If you use them you will have to define a matching action factory.
 Our interpreter comes without any predefined action factory.